SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde Schwarz NV8600.md

 ### Pump Unit Measurements Page

-On thispage, you can consult all measurements related to the pump unit in the **Measure Values Table**.
+On this page, you can consult all measurements related to the pump unit in the **Measure Values Table**.
 It displays the **temperature, pump flow** and **fan rotation** readings of the device.

 ### Pump Events Display/Configuration Page

-On thispage, you can configure the existing trap configuration in terms of priority and masking, and check if there has been any triggered event.
+On this page, you can configure the existing trap configuration in terms of priority and masking, and check if there has been any triggered event.

 ### TX Unit Information Page